'We were so close,' says diplomat as another Cyprus reunification bid flops

-ATHENS The best chance in generations to end the partition of Cyprus collapsed in acrimony early on Friday, throwing the prospect of any reunification between Greek and Turkish Cypriots into disarray.
+ATHENS (Reuters) - The best chance in generations to end the partition of Cyprus collapsed in acrimony early on Friday, throwing the prospect of any reunification between Greek and Turkish Cypriots into disarray.

 A week of U.N.-mediated talks in the Swiss Alps culminated in a "yelling and drama" session that leaves unresolved a conflict that has kept Greece and Turkey at loggerheads and has hampered Ankara's hopes of joining the European Union.